Book Recommendations

 The Next 50 Things that Made the Modern Economy by Tim Harford (2020)

 Non-fiction.
-Categories: history progress industrial-history
+Categories: history progress history-technology

 Recommendation: You might enjoy this if you enjoyed his previous 50 things, but it felt like we were getting down the list of things a bit.
 If you haven’t read 50 Things that Made the Modern Economy and you like progress studies or industrial/economic history, I’d read that instead.